propelorm/Propel/cookbook/working-with-existing-databases.markdown

 > propel-gen . reverse
 {% endhighlight %}

-Or if create the `build.properties` file in a subdirectory called `properties`:
+Or if you create the `build.properties` file in a subdirectory called `config`:

 {% highlight bash %}
-> propel-gen properties reverse
+> propel-gen config reverse
 {% endhighlight %}

  4. Pay attention to any errors/warnings issued by Phing during the task execution and then examine the generated `schema.xml` file to make any corrections needed.